elimirks/CapKeys/README.md

-# Warning
+# Warning: Anyone except Eli will probably find this project useless

-This project is pretty hacky, and specific to the Polish Programmers Dvorak keyboard layout.
+This project is a fork of Space2Ctrl, and is pretty hacky, and specific to the Polish Programmers Dvorak keyboard layout.
 I may come back some day and document this properly and clean up the code... but that day is yet to come.

 #Space2Ctrl Readme